-(2) Product testing as required by paragraph (a)(2) of this section.
-Procedures for product testing must:

-- (i) Be scientifically valid; - (ii) Identify the test microorganism(s) or other analyte(s); - (iii) Specify the procedures for identifying samples, including their relationship to specific lots of product;

-- (iv) Include the procedures for sampling, including the number of samples and the sampling frequency; - (v) Identify the test(s) conducted, including the analytical method(s) used; - (vi) Identify the laboratory conducting the testing; and - (vii) Include the corrective action procedures required by 117.150(a)(1). - (3) Environmental monitoring as required by paragraph (a)(3) of this section.
+- (5) Other activities appropriate for verification of implementation and effectiveness. - (b) Written procedures - (2) Product testing as required by paragraph (a)(2) of this section.
+Procedures for product testing must: - (i) Be scientifically valid; - (ii) Identify the test microorganism(s) or other analyte(s); - (iii) Specify the procedures for identifying samples, including their relationship to specific lots of a product; - (iv) Include the procedures for sampling, including the number of samples and the sampling frequency; - (v) Identify the test(s) conducted, including the analytical method(s) used; - (vi) Identify the laboratory conducting the testing; and - (vii) Include the corrective action procedures required by 117.150(a)(1).

+- (3) Environmental monitoring as required by paragraph (a)(3) of this section.
 Procedures for environmental monitoring must: - (i) Be scientifically valid; - (ii) Identify the test microorganism(s); - (iii) Identify the locations from which samples will be collected and the number of sites to be tested during routine environmental monitoring.
 The number and location of sampling sites must be adequate to determine whether preventive controls are effective; - (iv) Identify the timing and frequency for collecting and testing samples.
 The timing and frequency for collecting and testing samples must be adequate to determine whether preventive controls are effective; - (v) Identify the test(s) conducted, including the analytical method(s) used; - (vi) Identify the laboratory conducting the testing; and(vii) Include the corrective action procedures required by 117.150(a)(1).

-4.6 VALIDATION
+4.5 VALIDATION

-The PCHF Rule requires validation of certain preventive controls to provide objective and scientific evidence that they can control the hazards they are intended to control.
+The PCHF Rule requires the validation of certain preventive controls to provide objective and scientific evidence that they can control the hazards they are intended to control.

 In FSSC 22000, ISO 22000 requires that all control measures be validated to show that the selected control measures can achieve the intended control of the significant food safety hazard(s).
-This validation shall be done prior to implementation of control measure(s) and combinations of control measures to be included in the hazard control plan and after any change therein.
+This validation shall be done prior to the implementation of control measure(s) and combinations of control measures to be included in the hazard control plan and after any change therein.

-5 SUBPART F - REQUIREMENTS APPLYING TO RECORDS
+5. SUBPART F: REQUIREMENTS APPLYING TO RECORDS

 Subpart F of the PCHF Rule describes how all records that must be established and maintained.
-For the most part, this is covered in FSSC 22000 with some slight differences.
+For the most part, this is covered in FSSC 22000 with some minor differences.